 Passion for the Mission: Hungry team members have a sense of personal responsibility for the overall success of the team.
 Hungry team members believe in what we are doing and understand the impact it can have on the people involved.
 Hungry team members understand that they are contributing to something larger than themselves and through their work are helping others.

 Lead from the Front: Hungry team members lead from the front.
-They are consistent with their words and actions inside and outside the gym.
+They are consistent with their words and actions inside and outside the workplace.
 They have a desire to improve everyday, expect more of themselves than they would of the people around them, and are trying to pursue excellence in all areas of their life (fitness, relationships, work, etc.).
 Hungry team members understand that actions speak louder than words, and are aware of the impact of leading by example.

 Work Ethic: Hungry team members have an abnormal work ethic.
 They are always looking to do more, learn more, take on more responsibility, and do whatever it takes to deliver results for the team.
 They are self-motivated and love to be at work.
 Hungry team members work hard, are willing to stay beyond hours, and take on tedious or challenging tasks.
 Hungry team members have a fear of being labeled a slacker.